Lodin/rx-collection/README.md

 ```

 ## API
-* `ofCollection(collection, creator)` is a method to initialize collection and convert all its elements to Observables.
-It receives
+### `ofCollection(collection, creator)`
-two arguments:
+Initializes collection and converts all its elements to Observables.
+Receives two arguments:
   * `collection` - the collection itself.
 It might be an instance of:
     * `Array`,
     * `Object`,